BlackCapCoder/tags/README.md

 This is a small toy language that I think is interesting.

 Let's just start off with example some code!
-Please exclude the formatting..
+Please excuse the formatting..

 ```lua